beeradmoore/dlss-swapper/README.md

 You can get the latest builds from our [GitHub releases](https://github.com/beeradmoore/dlss-swapper/releases) page.

+You can also install with winget.

+> winget install --id=beeradmoore.dlss-swapper -e

 These are the only official places to get DLSS Swapper.

 ## It would be cool if DLSS Swapper could...